suma-vatturi/Trustness-Evaluation-Traffic-Management-System/README.md

 - The model shows good confidence calibration, with decreasing confidence scores in more challenging conditions.
 - False negatives (missed detections) increase dramatically in adverse conditions, while false positives remain relatively stable.

 **Fairness Evaluation:**
-> The system shows a clear performance hierarchy favoring cars (F1=0.94) over two-wheelers (F1=0.80-0.82).
+> The system shows a clear performance hierarchy favoring **trucks** (F1 = 0.97) and **cars/bicycles** (F1 = 0.89) over **persons** (F1 = 0.78).

+- **F1-Score Gap:**
-- A 14 percentage point F1-score gap exists between the best and worst-performing classes.
+  19 percentage points between best (truck: 0.97) and worst (person: 0.78).
-- Precision disparities are more pronounced than recall differences, suggesting higher false positive rates for vulnerable road users.
+  This represents a ~20% relative performance drop for vulnerable road users.

+- **Precision Disparity:**
+  29 point gap (truck: 1.00 vs person: 0.71), indicating persons are far more likely to be mis-classified.

+- **Detection Rate Consistency:**
+  Trucks and buses at 95%, cars at 94%, versus persons and motorbikes at 87%.
+  Smaller gap here suggests thresholds catch most objects, but classification quality still varies.

+- **Confidence & IoU Inequity:**
+  Avg confidence ranges from 0.83 (truck) down to 0.78 (motorbike), while avg IoU falls from 0.75 (car) to 0.69 (bicycle).
+  Indicates model is less certain and less precise on smaller or more variable classes.

+- **Error Rates per Image:**
+  Persons incur the highest FN/image (0.16) and relatively high FP/image (0.10), whereas trucks have FN = 0.08 and FP = 0.12.
+  Highlights that missed detections dominate errors for vulnerable road users.

+- **Inter-Class Confusion:**
-- Inter-class confusion occurs primarily between semantically similar categories (buses/trucks, bicycles/motorcycles).
+  Major misclassifications occur between semantically similar pairs:
+  - **Bicycle ↔ Motorbike**
+  - **Bus ↔ Truck**

-These findings highlight that the system, while promising for deployment in favorable conditions with common vehicle types, requires significant improvements to achieve trustworthy operation across all scenarios and user groups.
+These findings show the model excels on large, well-represented classes but struggles with smaller or highly variable objects—especially persons and two-wheelers—underscoring the need for targeted improvements to achieve equitable and trustworthy performance across all road user categories.

 ## 7. Acknowledgments & References